zeorin/dotfiles/README.md

 # Dotfiles

 My Linux dotfiles.

-## VIM

-VIM is my IDE of choice.
-Lots of power out of the box, and with the right extensions it absolutely shines.i Included are my `.vimrc` and `.gvimrc` files, and my `.vim/` folder.
+Primarily for my use, but you're welcome to have a look and use what you please.